aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/_index.md

 ### **Extracting Embedded MOL File**

-Aspose.Cells for JavaScript via C++ supports extracting objects of uncommon types like MOL (Molecular data file containing information about atoms and bonds).
-The following code snippet demonstrates extracting an embedded MOL file and saving it to disk by using this [sample excel file](94896196.xlsx).
+Aspose.Cells for JavaScript via C++ supports extracting objects of uncommon types like MOL (molecular‑data file containing information about atoms and bonds).
+The following code snippet demonstrates extracting an embedded MOL file and saving it to disk by using this [sample Excel file](94896196.xlsx).

 ```html
 <!DOCTYPE html>